jakwuh/webtip/tips/27-09-2017/Readme.md

 #### Theory

-`fs` works relative to `process.cwd()` and that is why it finds the required JS file. `require` works in a bit different way.
+`fs` works relative to `process.cwd()` and that is why it finds the requested JS file. `require` works in a bit different way.
 It tries to find the requested module within `module.paths`:

 ```js
 > module.paths